Multiple Teeth Replacement Options Gladstone, MO

-At Gladstone Family Dental Group, some patients have asked us about a hybrid solution.
+At Gladstone Family Dental And Implants, some patients have asked us about a hybrid solution.
 It is possible to experience the benefits of both dentures and dental implants.
 Some Gladstone patients are having several dental implants placed and then using these implants to secure a set of false teeth in place.
 These teeth are secured to a gum base, just like they would be with dentures.
 The difference is that they remain securely in place, allowing for more durability and functionality than you could expect from a traditional set of dentures.
 As a result, the procedure is a faster and less expensive way to replace all of your teeth.

 If you want to replace multiple teeth but are not ready for a surgical procedure, dental bridges can be an excellent solution.
-At Gladstone Family Dental Group, we can create natural-looking bridges that will blend in with your natural teeth.
+At Gladstone Family Dental And Implants, we can create natural-looking bridges that will blend in with your natural teeth.
 To complete the procedure, we will need to identify two of your remaining teeth that are strong enough to support your new bridge.
 We will then prepare these teeth and place dental crowns around them.
 These crowns will serve as an anchor to hold the dental bridges in place.
 This is what provides dental bridges with the security of natural teeth and gives you the ability to eat your favorite foods without feeling self-conscious.
 The challenge is that this procedure does permanently alter some of your healthy teeth.
 This makes it important to carefully consider the pros and cons of using dental bridges instead of self-reliant dental implants.

 When you cannot use a dental bridge because you do not have the teeth to support it, your options then become dental implants or dentures.
-At Gladstone Family Dental Group, we see this as a possibility when other teeth are unhealthy and there is also a possibility of them falling out.
+At Gladstone Family Dental And Implants, we see this as a possibility when other teeth are unhealthy and there is also a possibility of them falling out.
 In this scenario, it would not be worth it to go through the procedure of placing a dental bridge, only to need to replace it in the near future.
 We will then go through the options with you.
 Knowing that your other teeth are weak and may be lost, you will have to decide if you want to replace multiple teeth with a partial denture and then replace all of your teeth at once, or if you want to begin the process by having dental implants placed.
 We can go through the pros and cons of each option with you when you visit our Gladstone dental office.

 Check out what others are saying about our dental services on Yelp: Multiple Teeth Replacement Options Gladstone